jonathanmichaud29/docker-reactnative/README.md

 npx expo install @types/styled-components @types/styled-components-react-native -- --save-dev
 ```

 ## Usage : Docker build and run the application

 ```bash
 docker-compose up -d --build
 ```

-Open web browser and go to http://localhost:19006
+Open a web browser and go to http://localhost:19006

 Use your Android "Expo Go" app and scan the QR code, available in your docker container logs